-The first client to buy the full Moog system was choreographer Alwin Nikolais.
+The first client to buy the full modular system was choreographer Alwin Nikolais.
 Also among the first users were composers Eric Siday and Chris Swansen.
-The first commercial uses of the Moog synthesizers were done in advertising.
+The first commercial uses of the synthesizers were done in advertising.
 They were also used for jingles and in recording studios.

 In 1967, Bob decided to release different machines each with a certain number of modules.
 This marked the birth of modular systems I, II and III.
-This same year, Paul Beaver for the first time used a modular Moog system on a record.
+This same year, Paul Beaver for the first time used a modular system of the brand on a record.